Our Services

 Published on: 4/24/2026

-Chronic pain after hernia mesh repair may result from low-grade inflammation, nerve entrapment, or scar tissue and can linger despite standard care.
-Red light therapy (600–1,000 nm) is a non-invasive treatment that can reduce inflammatory mediators, support nerve repair, and accelerate tissue remodeling to ease post-surgical mesh pain.
+Chronic pain after hernia mesh repair often stems from low-grade inflammation, nerve entrapment, or scar tissue, and it can persist despite standard treatment.
+Red light therapy (600–1,000 nm) is a non-invasive option that may reduce inflammatory mediators, support nerve repair, and accelerate tissue remodeling to relieve post-surgical mesh pain.

 Chronic pain following hernia repair—especially when surgical mesh is involved—can be frustrating and impact daily life.
 While many patients recover fully, some experience lingering discomfort around the mesh site.
 Red light therapy (RLT) is emerging as a non-invasive option to help manage post-surgical mesh pain.
 Below, we explore the causes of chronic hernia-mesh pain, how RLT works, what the research says, and practical guidance for safe use.